AdobeDocs/workfront.en/help/workfront-basics/the-new-workfront-experience/new-object-headers.md

 ## Benefits of the new object headers

-Consider the following benefits as you view the new object headers in `the new Adobe Workfront experience`:
+Consider the following benefits as you view the new object headers in the new Adobe Workfront experience:

 * Streamlined design which is cohesive for all objects
 * Improved breadcrumbs allow for a deeper hierarchy of objects to display at one time